top of page

 The UK is one of the world's most nature-depleted countries with wildlife suffering human impacts from intensive agriculture, habitat loss, pollution and climate change.

-We receive no government funding and depend entirely on the generosity of our supporters, donors, fund-raising activities, partnership with businesses, and grant applications.
+We are proud members of the British Wildlife Rehabilitation Council.
+Our charity receives no government funding and depend entirely on the generosity of our supporters, donors, fund-raising activities, partnership with businesses, and grant applications.

 We are pleased to inform you that the successful incorporation between our existing Charity Trust (Brent Lodge Bird & Wildlife Trust 276179) and our new charity is now complete and will now allow us to continue under a new modern framework CIO (Brent Lodge Wildlife Hospital 1199715).
 All assets have been transferred.
 Please refer to the TAR and accounts under our existing Charity Trust (276179) for historical financial data and our CIO (Charity Number 1199715) for our current financial accounts.